Ryana265/Random-Quotes-Generator/README.md

 ## Demo

-You can check the app [here](https://random-quotes-generator-mocha.vercel.app/) (add deployment link if available).
+You can check the Quotes app [here](https://random-quotes-generator-mocha.vercel.app/)

 ## Screenshots